INCF/nineml-spec/source/general.rst

 The Annotations_ element is the top-level of the annotations attached to a NineML element.
 They can be included within any NineML element (User Layer and Abstraction Layer) and any valid XML is allowed within them.

+..
+[Cannon2014] Cannon, R.~C., Gleeson, P., Crook, S., Ganapathy, G., Marin, B., Piasini, E., and Silver, R.~A. (2014).
+   LEMS: a language for expressing complex biological models in concise and hierarchical form and its use in underpinning NeuroML 2.
+   *Frontiers in neuroinformatics*, 8(September):79.